kronotop/kronotop/README.md

 We love open source, and we want Kronotop to be widely used and improved by the community.
 But we also want to ensure that **cloud providers and hosting platforms can't repackage Kronotop as a managed database service without contributing back**.

-To protect the long-term sustainability of the project, the Bucket component includes a restriction: **It cannot be used to offer a
+To protect the long-term sustainability of the project, the Bucket package includes a restriction: **It cannot be used to offer a
 Database-as-a-Service (DBaaS) or similar hosted product** without a separate commercial agreement.

 This restriction only applies to **offering Kronotop itself as a database service to third parties**.